Davey-H-7/Davey-H-7/README.md

 Welcome to Dave's GitHub! 👋
-I am currently a student of CodeClan (now facilitated by CodeBase due to liquidation reasons) studying their 16 week Professional Software Development course.
+Having previously studied and worked as an Electrical Engineer, this year I made the decision to switch fields into Software and took the leap into CodeClan's 16 week Professional Software Development course.

-So far on the course I have created projects with technologies such as Python with Flask frameworks, HTML, CSS and databases using MongoDB and PostgreSQL but the highlight has been working with JavaScript and creating frontends using React, particularly on my group BlackJack project.
+During the course the highlight for me was working with JavaScript and React but I also created projects using Python and Java with technologies such as Flask, Springs, MongoDB, PostgreSQL,  HTML & CSS.

-Currently I am beginning to learn Java with a focus on SOLID principles and using IntelliJ for the first time.
+Now I have graduated (congratulations to me) and am focusing on improving the projects I have already begun and creating new ones to further develop my skills.